Table of Contents

 Andrea Lisbona, Founder & CEO of Touchland

-Calculating shipping costs can be very difficult and total fulfillment costs, very expensive.
+Calculating shipping costs can be very difficult and total fulfilment costs, very expensive.
 Between warehousing and purchasing equipment to hiring a workforce and paying for liability insurance, there are high operating and general logistics costs.
+In fact, logistics warehouse tenants can expect to see a 10% rate hike starting in 2021, due to a high demand for warehouse expansion and construction.

-3PLs like ShipBob can help transform your fulfillment strategy into a revenue-driver for your business.
+3PLs like ShipBob can help transform your fulfilment strategy into a revenue-driver for your business.

 We’ve helped ecommerce brands reduce cart abandonment by 18%, increase AOV by 97%, and cut US shipping costs by 70%, all by enabling them to offer affordable 2-day shipping to compete with major retailers.